So I block out the world With headphones on It's the only thing I can do when I don't wanna talk to no-one

 Saints Row IV has one of the terrorist enemies in the prologue mission listening to a radio and rocking out.
 As such, he can't hear that the room is being breached by the Saints.

-In the third Ace Attorney game Dahlia Hawthorne claims to have not heard Doug Swallow being killed by an electric spark because she was wearing headphones (because she was afraid of lightning, supposedly).
+In the third game, Dahlia Hawthorne claims to have not heard Doug Swallow being killed by an electric spark because she was wearing headphones (because she was afraid of lightning, supposedly).
 Actually, she killed Doug.

 Tokimeki Memorial 4 has Ice Queen Rhythmy Kyono, who wears a set of headphones at all times.
 This is actually because she has an extremely acute hearing, and wearing them helps her not being agressed by surrounding sounds; however, her wearing those headphones, along with her cold demeanor and her reluctance at talking, intimidates and drives people away from her.